See a typo? Have a suggestion? Edit this page on Github

 As the Twitter discussion yesterday pointed out, there are undoubtedly flaws in Haskell.
-It may be inflammatory to admit that publicly, but so be it.
 Every language has flaws.
 Haskell is blessed to also have some of the greatest strengths in any programming language available today: beautiful concurrency, a powerful and useful type system, a plethora of real-world libraries, and (as of recently) pretty good tooling and educational resources.

 At FP Complete, we often talk about the attractors and obstacles (thanks to our CEO, Aaron Contorer, for this great prism to view things).
 Using that terminology: Haskell is chock-full of attractors.
 The problem is the obstacles which prevent Haskell from taking off.
 I'm going to claim that, at this point, we need to do very little as far as making Haskell more attractive, but instead need to collectively knock down obstacles preventing its success.